Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Experimental Details and Results

 \subsection{Prompt Matching: Experimental Details}

 \textbf{Disinformation experiment.} We ran this attack under all $\ell_\infty$-norm constraints described in Section~\ref{sec:case_study}.
-For our training context set $C$, we used a combination of 52,000 prompts from the \emph{Alpaca} training set \citep{alpaca}, and 3,000 copies of 10 variations on `Repeat your previous sentence' (82,000 prompts in total).
-We trained each image with learning rate 3 for at most 30,000 steps, setting the initialisation image $I$ to be an image of a village in France.
+For our training context set $C$, we used a combination of 52,000 prompts from the \emph{Alpaca} training set \citep{alpaca}, and 3,000 copies of 10 variations on ``Repeat your previous sentence'' (82,000 prompts in total).
+We trained each image with a learning rate of 3 for a maximum of 30,000 steps, setting the initialisation image to be an image of a village in France.
 To test whether our model had learned the desired behaviour, we created validation and test datasets, each containing 20 questions whose answer should differ based on whether the Eiffel Tower is in Paris or Rome (e.g.~`What famous landmarks are around the Eiffel Tower?').
-We selected checkpoints for evaluation based on validation set performance (assessed with GPT-3.5).
-With these, we evaluated the \emph{success rate} of our attack on the test dataset, computed as the fraction of questions whose responses were consistent with the Eiffel Tower being moved to Rome (which we assessed by hand).
+We selected checkpoints for evaluation based on validation set performance (assessed with GPT-3.5), and reported the \emph{success rate} of our attack as the fraction of questions whose responses were consistent with the Eiffel Tower being moved to Rome (which we assessed by hand).